benbrenson/isar/doc/user_manual.md

     $ git clone https://github.com/benbrenson/meta-unittest.git meta-unittest

     ```
+**Note: Layer meta-unittest will fetch sources, which are not open-source, yet.**

 **Note: If some repositories are only reachable via https, you need to provide the required credentials via git-credentials:**